exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

-# Why did the optimizer decide not to use the zone map?
+# Why did engine decide not to use the zone map?

 * even though zone map is forced and
 * the WHERE clause can be used to prune data?

 ## Question

-Even if you force zone map usage and our WHERE clause is prunable, the optimizer might still avoid using the zone map:
+Even if you force zone map usage and our WHERE clause is prunable, engine might still avoid using the zone map:

 We have given the following DDL: